jenkinsci/build-monitor-plugin/README.md

 * Supports [CloudBees Folders Plugin](https://plugins.jenkins.io/cloudbees-folder/), so that you can have project- and team-specific nested Build Monitors; [learn more](http://bit.ly/JBMBuild117)
 * Supports [Pipeline Plugin](https://plugins.jenkins.io/workflow-aggregator/), so that the currently executing stage(s) are shown.
 * The number of columns and size of the font used is easily customisable, making it trivial to accommodate screens of different sizes.
-* UI configuration is stored in a cookie, making it possible to display different number of columns and using different font size on each of the screens at your office.
+* UI configuration is stored in local storage, making it possible to display different number of columns and using different font size on each of the screens at your office.
 * Can work in a colour-blind-friendly mode; [learn more](https://github.com/jenkinsci/build-monitor-plugin/issues/30#issuecomment-35849019)

 ## Getting started